 Also, there’s a drawer at the bottom, which works well for vegetables and fruit.
 The temperature inside the fridge gets cold enough to store meat, but keep in mind that the temperature in the van will impact how cold it is inside the refrigerator.

-On top of all that, this mini fridge is surprisingly affordable for the size and performance.
+On top of all that, this mini fridge is surprisingly affordable for its size and performance.
 It’s under $250, which is really good for an 88-liter fridge with a top-door freezer.
 Also, it’s an almost silent fridge that you won’t hear working, making it an excellent option for any campervan layout.

 This mini fridge is a great option if you want something versatile that takes up very little space.
-It has an adjustable thermostat that can be set as low as 25 degrees Celsius under the ambient temperature.
+It has an adjustable thermostat that can be set as low as 25 degrees Celsius under ambient temperature.
 If the insulation in your van works well, you could even turn it into a freezer.

 Also, the mini-fridge is not just to keep your food cold – you can even set it up to 65 degrees Celsius, and have it keep your coffee warm.
 It’s a very interesting fridge, and it takes up barely any space in a campervan considering that it has a capacity of only 20-liters.
 It can hold enough food and drinks for a couple of days, so it’s not a bad option if you want a simple and cheap solution.